KenM4sters/KenM4sters/README.md

-I’m an aspiring professional Graphics Programmer with a keen interest in rendering high-fidelity graphics in real-time applications.
-I have extensive experience writing C++ and using graphics APIs such as OpenGL and Vulkan, and also enjoy bringing high quality graphics rendering to the web with TypeScript and WebGL.
+I’m an aspiring professional software engineer with a keen interest in rendering high-fidelity graphics in real-time applications.
+I have extensive experience writing C++ and using graphics APIs such as OpenGL and Vulkan, and also enjoy bringing graphics rendering to the web with TypeScript and WebGL.
 * 🌍  I'm based in the UK
 * 🖥️  See my portfolio at [MyPortfolio](https://webgl-portfolio-one.vercel.app/)
 * 🧠  I'm currently learning Vulkan